donaldwuid/unitymemoryprofilertoolset/README.md

 If you are using Unity5 or Unity2017,
 - Copy com.unity.memoryprofiler into your Unity2018 project.
 Empty project is also fine.
 - You should copy BitbucketMemoryProfiler into your Unity5/2017 project as well.
 Empty project is also fine.
-- Open BitbucketMemoryProfiler panel in your Unity5/2017 project, in order to save your time, make sure **Enable Crawl** toggle off!
+- Open BitbucketMemoryProfiler panel in your Unity5/2017 project, in order to save your time, make sure **Enable Crawl** to be toggle off!
 - Connect your device, capture and save your device memory snapshot **.memsnap3** file
 - Then, in your Unity2018 project, use the com.unity.memoryprofiler to import your memory snapshot.